Building an infrastructure for community led welcome in the UK: Learning from the mobilisation of the Homes for Ukraine scheme Jacqui Broadhead

-This briefing provides an overview of the challenges and opportunities for the development of infrastructure for community led welcome of newcomers in the UK.
+This briefing provides an overview of the challenges and opportunities for developing infrastructure for community-led welcome of newcomers in the UK.

 This brief was developed as part of a collaboration with Welcoming International, RESET, and following consultation with the 12 participating Inclusive Cities.